wlerin/feralfilehosting/Feral Wiki/Software/ZNC - Basic Setup/readme.md

 ### Restart or Shutdown znc

-To properly restart or stop `znc` you connect to your server using and Admin user and execute one of these commands:
+To properly restart or stop `znc` you connect to your server as the Admin user and execute one of these commands:

 > **Important note:** When configuring `znc` for the first time you should have created this user with administrator privileges: